cdaringe/blog/src/posts/2018-11-09---lets-make-an-elm-app/index.md

 featured: false
 draft: false
 tags: ["elm", "programming", "functional", "web"]
-cssFiles: ['index.css']
+cssFiles: ["index.css"]
 ---

 ## in the beginning...

 there was a browser, and it was good.

 there were also machines, science, and the lamba calculus. they were also good.

 together, they inspired [elm lang](https://elm-lang.org/). it _is_ good.

 elm is for making browser applications. it has a [_great_ guide](https://guide.elm-lang.org/), too. although the guide is thorough, it is unabashedly terse, much like elm itself. i would argue that the elm guide's conciseness is a feature™. however, when it comes down to actually writing code, those of us who have forgetten our [functional roots](https://plt-scheme.org/), or those of us who were never introduced, have a hard time knowing how to model our programs.

 so, let's write some code. below we will make a small app, from scratch, with milestones on github for those who want to code along. forewarning, this will _not_ cover many of the topics in the guide. i _will_ try and drop helpful breadcrumbs into the guide as we progress.

 ## baby's first steps